Search

 Bowie, Stones and the Pistols turned down Olympics

-It’s been discovered that David Bowie, Rolling Stones, Sex Pistols and Kate Bush all turned down the chance to appear in the Olympic Games closing ceremony, according to reports.
+Reports indicate that David Bowie, the Rolling Stones, the Sex Pistols, and Kate Bush all declined the opportunity to participate in the closing ceremony of the Olympic Games.

-The piece also states that The Who turned down Gavin twice before finally agreeing to play the event in Stratford, East London.
+Additionally, it has been noted that The Who rejected Gavin’s invitation twice before eventually agreeing to perform at the event in Stratford, East London.

-The three hour show – which featured The Spice Girls, Elbow, Kaiser Chiefs, Liam Gallagher, Jessie J, Queen, Annie Lennox, George Michael and Take That – received mixed reviews.
-The Guardian also reports that some of The Spice Girls were reluctant to appear.
+The three-hour show, which included performances by The Spice Girls, Elbow, Kaiser Chiefs, Liam Gallagher, Jessie J, Queen, Annie Lennox, George Michael, and Take That, received a mix of reviews.
+The Guardian also mentions that some members of The Spice Girls were hesitant about their participation.

-Carl Barat revealed that The Libertines turned down the chance to perform at the Olympics closing ceremony too.
-The singer took to Twitter as the ceremony was taking place to say that he and his former bandmates had been asked to play, but “couldn’t do it”.
+Carl Barat disclosed that The Libertines also passed on the opportunity to perform at the Olympics closing ceremony.
+While the ceremony was in progress, he shared on Twitter that he and his former bandmates had been approached but “couldn’t do it.”

-Kate Bush couldn’t be convinced to appear, but praised the organisers of the closing ceremony, after a remix of ‘Running Up That Hill’ was used in the London 2012 finale.
+Though Kate Bush could not be persuaded to join, she acknowledged the organizers of the closing ceremony after a remix of her song ‘Running Up That Hill’ was featured in the finale of London 2012.

 by Wallace McTavish